Skip to content

 Use Cases

-Teams that only need to view — not edit — DXF files can skip expensive CAD licenses.
-Measure distances, toggle layers, and export PNGs without any desktop software.
+Teams that only need to view DXF files can avoid paid CAD seats for simple checks.
+Measure distances, toggle layers, and export PNG/PDF files from the browser.

 Comparison

-A quick comparison of access, account requirements, no-upload viewing, measurement, and PNG/PDF export.
+Access, account requirements, no-upload viewing, measurement, and PNG/PDF export at a glance.

 Voltplot